Lab-Grown diamonds

 Lab-grown diamonds can be created even in a wider range of colors than natural diamonds.
 This is because the diamond color determined by the impurities present in its crystal structure can be controlled during the process, allowing the creation of a rainbow assortment of lab-grown diamonds.

-Diamonds from Tequila
+Diamonds from hair

 Researchers at Mexico’s University of Nueva Leon near Monterrey found that Tequila, the country’s national drink, produced a diamond film when heated under pressure.
 Google it if you don’t believe it.
 We can imagine the rigorous scientific effort by the heroic researchers who probably took many shots of 80% proof Tequila Blanco, which requires a short aging process.
 The late-night tests confirmed that the drink crystallized into a diamond-like structure.
 On the other hand, a breakthrough cancer drug created in Mexico from Corona beer turned out to be a hoax.